The natural dishwasher detergent saga is as old as Kitchen Stewardship itself.

 UPDATE: I did list out all the myriad of homemade dishwasher detergent recipes readers have shared with me over the years, in case folks are still willing to try.

-Our dishwasher was rather new, by the way, and typically did an admirable job with even the dirtiest dishes (we don’t pre-rinse if we can help it).
+Our dishwasher at the time was rather new, by the way, and typically did an admirable job with even the dirtiest dishes (we don’t pre-rinse if we can help it).

-I set out to find a “natural” brand that worked and went through a couple before finding one that worked but was expensive, and then I was actually foolish enough to try a slight change on one of the homemade detergents.
+I set out to find a “natural” brand that worked and went through a couple before finding one that worked but was expensive.
+Then I was actually foolish enough to try a slight change on one of the homemade detergents, again.
 Another blogger had said it worked great for her, but it was another story of disaster at our house, hand-washing a load of dishes, and snake eyes from the husband.

 Finally, I got a chance to try another brand that was more frugal, and it had me singing alleluias all day long.
 Biokleen was my baby for about 18 months…and then it suddenly stopped working.